Online, Helplines and Groups/Organisations

 Vida is an independent voluntary sector organisation.
 We deliver specialist domestic and sexual abuse services and training, and engage with partners to work towards an end to domestic abuse, and violence against women and girls.
 Our name means 'life' in Spanish - a positive assertion of what our work is all about.

 Office - 0114 275 0101

 Vida also has a wonderful page full of contact details for organisations working locally in South Yorkshire, nationally in the UK and internationally to end violence and support people affected by domestic and sexual abuse.

 "Calm Harm is an award-winning app developed for teenage mental health charity stem4 by Dr Nihara Krause, Consultant Clinical Psychologist, using the basic principles of an evidence-based therapy called Dialectical Behavioural Therapy (DBT)

 Calm Harm provides tasks to help you resist or manage the urge to self-harm.
 You can make it private by setting a password, and personalise the app if you so wish.
 You will be able to track your progress and notice change.

 Please note the app is an aid in treatment but does not replace it."

 Vipassanā Meditation centres around the world offer 10 day silent retreats on a donation basis to learn the art of this meditative practice.
 Vipassanā in the Buddhist tradition means insight into the true nature of reality.
 It may not be for everyone but Waterlily found this non-denominational practice deeply healing and helpful for dealing with stress and anxiety.

-Waterlily music aspires to reflect on human experiences which may initially look or feel like mud but with a little care and attention evolve into heartfelt, endearing, raw and/or gritty pieces of authentic artistry.
+The Waterlily Project aspires to reflect on human experiences which may initially look or feel like mud but with a little care and attention evolve into heartfelt, endearing, raw and gritty pieces of authentic artistry.